cemturk/ivr-configurator/readme.md

 #General Thoughts
 Chart like configurator makes it very easy to configure, you can view the current config nicely and add/set items very easily.
 The app can look a lot better with proper styling, also some custom actions like go to instruction can be added for control over IVR flow.
+Also IVR configurator should have a validator to check any possible dead-ends.
 TTS is the default option for all prompts for this app, also voice settings are not editable.

 Instructions are stored as json strings in the db because they have variable number of properties.